 When you’re asked to write your educational background, it simply means to write down all the types of formal education you’ve attended that make you qualified for the job you’re applying for.
-The information you add here usually includes your highest educational attainment, the schools you attended, and your majors and minors.
-You may also add your GPA if you are currently enrolled in college or if you’ve graduated and think your high GPA can impress your employer.
+The information you add here usually includes your highest form of degree, the schools you attended, and your majors and minors.
+You may also add your GPA if you are currently enrolled in college (otherwise known as post-secondary education) or if you’ve graduated and you think your high GPA can impress your employer.

 For students or fresh graduates with little to no experience, you’ll want to place your educational background towards the top of your resume.
 But for people with extensive experience in the field of the job you’re applying for, it’s more strategic to place your work experience at the top so that employers will know that you have experience working in a related job and will require less training.

 Educational Background vs. Educational Attainment

 When asked for your educational background, you’re going to want to put everything I just mentioned in the previous section.
 Here’s a good article explaining what to do in the educational section of your resume.
 However, if an application form asks for your highest educational attainment, that’s a slightly different question.